RelationalAI/rai-sdk-python/README.md

 ### Create a configuration file

-In order to run the examples and, you will need to create an SDK config file.
+In order to run the examples you will need to create an SDK config file.
 The default location for the file is `$HOME/.rai/config` and the file should include the following: